Free Auto Insurance Comparison

 Travelers: How to Get a Quote Online (Step-by-Step Instructions)

 You’ve read the ratings, you’ve gone through the rates, and you’ve heard about the discounts.
 Now, you’re ready for a quote.

 The good news?
-We’ve provided a step-by-step process below to help make getting a quote as easy as possible.
+We’ve provided a step-by-step guide below.

 Beginning is as simple as heading to www.travelers.com and looking for the prompt on the front page.
 As you can see, you’ll be asked to select “Auto” insurance, and enter your zip code.

 You will then be led to this screen, where you’ll be asked to provide some personal information: your name, address, as well as your email.

 The next step will involve entering some details about your car (or cars).
 You can either enter your Vehicle Identification Number (VIN) or your car’s year, make, model, body style, and estimated number of miles driven on your daily commute (one way).

 Driver Information and Driving History